 - Stress less.
 Think about what is stressing you out each day, and try to be objective and see if it should actually be stressful.
 Is it just a little thing?
 Don’t sweat it.
 Is it something that you have been procrastinating on, and you aren’t really stressing about it but rather you’re mad at yourself for putting it off?
 Go DO IT.
 Get a massage.
 Figure out who is REALLY important to you, and don’t worry about the acquaintances that don’t really matter to you-focus your energy on those who give and mean the most to you instead.

 - Learn to let go of what you don’t control.
 Because, you can’t change that shit.
 Y’know, lemons and lemonade type shit.

 - Watch less TV.
 Go to sleep instead.
 Pick a couple of “must see” shows for yourself, and really look forward to those, but don’t tiVo every damn show!
 That’s what losers do.

 - Get a hobby that is active.
 Hiking, surfing, biking, frisbeeing, walking your neighbor’s dog, start a meet up group for tag, take a dance class, join a go vavi league, just make your hobby something that isn’t TV, video games, facebooking, or getting drunk.
-Reading is ok….but not if you are just being a smartass.
+Reading is ok….but find something to do that’s active.